 The purpose of this article is to provide information about Oregon private-sector businesses by size of firm, with careful attention to how such firms are classified and counted.
 The figures presented here offer details about Oregon's economy at a specific point in time, but they do not describe dynamic processes such as economic growth or job creation.
 Because of the nature of the data, this analysis makes no claims for or against the job-creating power of small businesses.

 This article defines a firm as "a single business, either corporate or otherwise, that may consist of one or more operating establishments in Oregon."
 We follow Bureau of Labor Statistics (BLS) methods by using March employment figures from private-sector employers to classify individual firms.
-For example, a firm reporting seven employees in March 2012 is placed in the "5 to 9" size class for 2012.
+For example, a firm reporting seven employees in March 2013 is placed in the "5-9" size class for 2013.
 Data on number of firms and wages at those firms are based on first quarter reports for the specified year.
 We omit firms reporting zero employment.

 The distribution of wages paid in Oregon follows a pattern similar to that of the number of workers.
 The share of total wages for a given size class is generally within a few percentage points of the share of total employment for that size class.
 Among firms with fewer than 250 employees, the share of total wages falls below the share of total employment for each size class.
-The share of total wages is slightly higher than the share of total employment for firms with 250 to 499 employees.
-Among the very largest firms, the share of total wages exceeds the share of total employment by 9.3 percentage points - a gap that has grown wider over time.
+The share of total wages is slightly higher than the share of total employment for firms with 250-499 employees.
+Among the very largest firms, the share of total wages exceeds the share of total employment by 9.3 percentage points - a gap that continues to grow wider over time.

 |Size Class||Number of Firms||Percent of Total||Number of Workers*||Percent of Total||Total Wages**||Percent of Total|

 Differences between Oregon data and national data are more pronounced when comparing employment distributions.
 In all but the largest size class, Oregon's share of employment is at least 2 percentage points higher than the corresponding U.S. share.
-Oregon's share of employment in the largest size class is 19 percentage points lower than the national share (Graph 2).
+As a result of this shift, Oregon's share of employment in the largest size class is 20 percentage points lower than the national share (Graph 2).